Browser does not support script.

 Across the breadth of life and environmental sciences we discover, apply and translate science, forging major advances in human and environmental health.

 With over 1,000 academic staff researchers and around £80 million new research funding per year, we are dedicated to performing world-leading research with the ultimate goal of improving human health.

 We address the challenges facing society and the economy, from shedding light on the refugee crisis, to character education in schools, through to developing leaders in the NHS.

 We put our hearts and, more importantly, our world-leading expertise into discovering more about the causes, prevention and treatment of cardiovascular disease, the world’s biggest killer.
-We are international leaders in several areas of cardiovascular research, including atrial fibrillation, thrombosis/thrombo-inflammation and vascular biology.
+We are international leaders in several areas of cardiovascular research, including atrial fibrillation and heart failure, thrombosis/thrombo-inflammation and vascular biology.

 Find out about our leading research into cardiovascular diseases.